Why Does George Shoot Lennie

 The Unbreakable Bond and the Crushing Weight of Responsibility

 George and Lennie's relationship forms the emotional core of Of Mice and Men.
-They are inseparable, a stark contrast to the transient nature of ranch life.
+Even so, they are inseparable, a stark contrast to the transient nature of ranch life.
 George, the pragmatic and intelligent one, acts as Lennie's protector and caretaker.
 Lennie, with his childlike innocence and immense physical strength, is utterly dependent on George.
 This dependence, however, is a double-edged sword.
 It places an immense burden on George, constantly forcing him to manage Lennie's unpredictable behavior and mitigate the disastrous consequences of his actions.

 The Escalating Consequences of Lennie's Actions

 Throughout the novel, Lennie's actions consistently place George and himself in perilous situations.
-His unintentional petting of Curley's wife’s soft hair, resulting in her death, is the ultimate culmination of these events.
+That said, his unintentional petting of Curley's wife’s soft hair, resulting in her death, is the ultimate culmination of these events.
 This action isn’t simply a mistake; it's the inevitable consequence of Lennie’s disability, amplified by the harsh, unforgiving environment of the ranch.
 The escalating threat of Curley's vengeful wrath, coupled with the knowledge of Lennie's vulnerability and inability to defend himself, creates an unbearable weight on George's shoulders.

 The Absence of Alternatives: A Bleak Landscape of Choice